rooklift/fluorine/README.md

 # Building

-Once the dependencies are installed, it should be possible to build a standalone application with `npm run pack` but for Windows there's also a pre-built application in the *Releases* section of this repo.
+Once the dependencies are installed (`npm install`), it should be possible to build a standalone application with `npm run pack` but for Windows there's also a pre-built application in the *Releases* section of this repo.

 # Other dependencies